tw4l/brunnhilde/README.md

 *Note: Windows support for Brunnhilde is limited.
 Normal reporting of directories should work without issue.
 Scanning of disk images, virus scanning, generating tree reports, and running bulk_extractor are not currently supported in Windows.*

+### Creators

+* Canadian Centre for Architecture
+* Tim Walsh

+This project was intiially developed in 2016-2017 for the [Canadian Centre for Architecture](https://cca.qc.ca) by Tim Walsh, Digital Archivist, as part of the development of the Archaeology of the Digital project.

 ### Thanks

 Thank you to Richard Lehane for writing Siegfried, Ross Spencer for ideas and help, Kevin Powell for suggesting the additions of ClamAV and bulk_extractor and writing the initial code to integrate these tools, Brian Dietz for suggesting improvements in tsk_recover and macOS functionality, and to the PRONOM team at the UK National Archives for building and maintaining such a wonderful tool.